How to Make Steam Buns Dough from scratch. Let me show You!

 Makes 4 – 5 pieces

-- Cut square size of parchment paper to line bottom of each portion.
+- Parchment Paper: Cut 5 pieces of 5×5 parchment paper to line bottom of the Siopao.

 - Divide into dough into 4-5 equal portions.
 I use my kitchen scale to do this, If you do not have one, just estimate the size manually.

-- Roll the dough into your palm, then flatten it to form a disc.
+- Shape: Roll the dough into your palm, then flatten it to form a disc about 4-inch (it doesn’t have to be exact).
 Do this for all the dough portions.

 - Fill each dough with filling of your choice.
 Brush the edges of the dough with water.
 Pull the edges of the dough towards the center, moving around until all edges are sealed on top.
 Pinch the top to seal and secure the filling from sticking out when the dough expands.

-- Cover with warm tea towel and set aside in a warm place for another 1/2 hour or until it starts to rise and stretch.
+- Rest Period 2: Cover with warm tea towel and set aside in a warm place for another 1/2 hour or until it starts to rise and stretch.
 At this point, the texture will be smooth and the size will be bigger and expanded.

 Cooked buns can be frozen.
 Steam or microwave when ready to eat.